How to Get Better at Push-Ups

 Follow these cues to learn how to do a push-up with perfect form:

 - Your feet should be together and your hands should be slightly wider than shoulder width.
+If you want to make the move a bit easier, you can separate your feet slightly.

 - Throughout the movement, your head and hips should be in alignment with your spine, and your body should form a straight line from the crown of your head to your heels.
 Clench your glutes and brace your core to lock your body into position.